 Verify the value of internally generated intangible assets in the records.
 Measuring the value of intangible assets is not sufficient unless that value is proven in the records in preparation for disclosure, whether in the basic financial statements or in the lists and accompanying reports, and the problem with proving this type of asset is the creditor, as cash or the external body of the tangible assets is And intangibles acquired from abroad, but with intangible assets created internally, we cannot do this because it is difficult to measure the consideration paid by the company or is committed to it for the purpose of obtaining such assets.
 The owners are Balta To me, it represents a part of the capital formed as a result of the accumulation of knowledge with the company.
-Therefore, the status of the knowledge capital account as a counterpart to the internally generated intangible assets represents a logical behavior that provides disclosure to the users of the accounting information of the company's knowledge capital, i.e. it is possible to prove an accounting entry with the value of the difference between the net book value adjusted by the indices and between the average market value of the company is according to which intangible assets are internally formed at the debtor and knowledge capital in the creditor, and such a restriction is similar to the company's business.
+Therefore, the status of the knowledge capital account as a counterpart to the internally generated intangible assets represents a logical behavior that provides disclosure to the users of the accounting information of the company's knowledge capital, i.e. it is possible to prove an accounting entry with the value of the difference between the net book value adjusted by the indices and between the average market value of the company is according to which intangible assets are internally formed at the debtor and knowledge capital in the creditor, and such a restriction is similar to the corresponding entry that is the purpose of control and affiliation Ahh and has no effect on the outcome of the company's business.